nsg/blog/site/blog/content/post/2018/linovo_brick.md

 But what do I do with Thunderbolt BIOS Assist Mode, will I ever again be brave to enable that again?
 How is the Linux support without it?

-It saddens me that my first Lenovo experience is this horrible, tomorrow I will contact the store and possible then Linovo to get this thing sorted.
+It saddens me that my first Lenovo experience is this horrible, tomorrow I will contact the store and possible then Lenovo to get this thing sorted.